-Course Name: Special Topics in Sport Management Course Code: MSM 614 Credit hours: 3 Description
+Course Name: Special Topics in Sport Management

 The course content will reflect the interest of the faculty members and current issues in the sport industry such as global challenges, contemporary issues, ethical issues confronting management, management in changing environment and management under crises.
 Topics will vary annually.